-Best Time - It will be an enjoyable experience to go to Shanghai Xintiandi both in the daytime and at night.
-In order to enjoy a journey through the heart of Shanghai’s best-preserved Shikumen-the city’s distinctive traditional residential architecture, it is recommended to visit Xintiandi in the daytime.
+It will be an enjoyable experience to go to Shanghai Xintiandi both in the daytime and at night.
+To enjoy a journey through the heart of Shanghai’s best-preserved Shikumen-the city’s distinctive traditional residential architecture, it is recommended to visit Xintiandi in the daytime.
 However, Shanghai Xintiandi has an active nightlife both on weekdays and weekends.
-The shoppers, diners and dancers always keep things lively until late.
+The shoppers, diners, and dancers always keep things lively until late.

-Accommodation –Because of the good location and convenient transportation, there are large amounts of hotels in Shanghai Xintiandi.
+Because of the good location and convenient transportation, there are large amounts of hotels in Shanghai Xintiandi.
 Langham Shanghai Xintiandi and Andaz Xintiandi Shanghai are the most recommended two.
 They are not only fully-equipped with facilities and quality servers, but also offer a distinctive visual treat.
-The appearance of Langham Shanghai Xintiandi is really impressive and the rooms are decorated elegantly with milk white walls and brownish furniture.
+The appearance of Langham Shanghai Xintiandi is really impressive and the rooms are decorated elegantly with milk-white walls and brownish furniture.
 The French windows bring the alluring scenery into the room, so you could admire the unparalleled view of Xintiandi.
-Andaz Xintiandi was famous for its Shikumen-style canteen, bar and boutique, which are harmoniously matched with the outside scenes.
+Andaz Xintiandi was famous for its Shikumen-style canteen, bar, and boutique, which are harmoniously matched with the outside scenes.

 Top 3 Shanghai tours chosen by most customers to explore Shanghai in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.